Notice of Pre-AIA or AIA Status

 Regarding claim 24, the combination of Pedro, and Chen teaches The multiple-criteria decision support system according to claim 23, wherein the respective aggregation function is a variable aggregation function selected from the group consisting of: a weighted sum of the variables, a Choquet integral, a 2-additive Choquet integral, a weighted sum of combinations of min and max functions between k variables, for k at least equal to 2, a multi-linear model, a generalized additive independence function, and the ordered weighted average.
 (Pedro [p.
 551] "an aggregation of the multiple criteria is performed using some pre-defined aggregation function [...]
 It is worthy to notice that an important existing approach for the problem of representing non-linear dependencies between different criteria in decision problems is based on Choquet integrals" [...]
 Amongst MAUT-based methods, we can cite: Smarts and Smarter [6], Weighted Sum Model [7], Weighted Product Model [12]").

-Regarding claim 25, the combination of Pedro, and Chen teaches The multiple-criteria decision support system according to claim 23, wherein the respective marginal utility function is a monotone function or a function having three parts, a monotone first part, a constant second part and a monotone third part, the monotonicity of the first part being different from the monotonicity of the third part.(Chen [p.
+Regarding claim 25, the combination of Pedro, and Chen teaches The multiple-criteria decision support system according to claim 23, wherein the respective marginal utility function is a monotone function or a function comprising three parts, namely a monotone first part, a constant second part and a monotone third part, the monotonicity of the first part being different from the monotonicity of the third part.(Chen [p.
 55 §4.6] "The network structure of the NN used is depicted in Fig. 5.
 The input layer is composed of sub-Choquet integrals, which are determined by GAs and HLMS.
 Then, we add neurons (e.g., hierarchical sub-Choquet integrals) and rectified linear unit (ReLU) activation functions in the hidden layers" [p.
 47] "For all A, B E N, if A (B then m(A) < m(B) (monotonicity)" Relu is monotonic.).

 Claims 20 and 21 are rejected under U.S.C. §103 as being unpatentable over the combination of Pedro and Guo (“An interpretable machine learning framework for modelling human decision behavior”, 2019).

-However, Pedro doesn't explicitly teach wherein the training comprises employing at least one technique selected from the group consisting of batch gradient descent, stochastic gradient descent and mini-batch gradient descent..
+However, Pedro doesn't explicitly teach, wherein the training comprises employing at least one technique selected from the group consisting of batch gradient descent, stochastic gradient descent and mini-batch gradient descent.

-Guo, in the same field of endeavor, teaches the training comprises employing at least one technique selected from the group consisting of batch gradient descent, stochastic gradient descent and mini-batch gradient descent. ([p.
+Guo, in the same field of endeavor, teaches the manufacturing method of according to claim 11, wherein the training comprises employing at least one technique selected from the group consisting of batch gradient descent, stochastic gradient descent and mini-batch gradient descent.([p.
 13 §3.2] "We can adopt a variety of optimization methods to minimize Eq.(8), such as Stochastic Gradient Descent (SGD)").

 Pedro as well as Guo are directed towards using neural networks for multi-criteria decision making.
 Therefore, Pedro as well as Guo are analogous art in the same field of endeavor.
 It would have been obvious before the effective filing date of the claimed invention to combine the teachings of Pedro with the teachings of Guo by using stochastic gradient descent for training the neural network.
 Stochastic gradient descent is a common training algorithm which would have been obvious to use to one of ordinary skill in the art before the effective filing date of the claimed invention.
 This is explicitly reinforced by Guo who provides as additional motivation for combination ([p.
 13 §3.2] "With the proposed model, the DM can know what attributes are more important for the prediction, what values of an attribute are positively or negatively associated to the prediction, and where the convexity and concavity of the function are changed").
 This motivation for combination also applies to the remaining claims which depend on this combination.

-However, Pedro doesn't explicitly teach wherein the training comprises using a weighted sum of sigmoids.
+However, Pedro doesn't explicitly teach, wherein the training comprises using a weighted sum of sigmoids.

-Guo, in the same field of endeavor, teaches The generation method according to claim 11, wherein the training comprises using a weighted sum of sigmoids. ([p.
+Guo, in the same field of endeavor, teaches the manufacturing method according to claim 11, wherein the training comprises using a weighted sum of sigmoids.([p.
 13 §3.2] "where σ(·) is a sigmoid function.
 To estimate the parameters, we minimize the mean square error (MSE)" See Eqn.
 7 and 8).

 Pedro as well as Guo are directed towards using neural networks for multi-criteria decision making.
 Therefore, Pedro as well as Guo are analogous art in the same field of endeavor.
 It would have been obvious before the effective filing date of the claimed invention to combine the teachings of Pedro with the teachings of Guo by using stochastic gradient descent for training the neural network.
 Stochastic gradient descent is a common training algorithm which would have been obvious to use to one of ordinary skill in the art before the effective filing date of the claimed invention.
 This is explicitly reinforced by Guo who provides as additional motivation for combination ([p.
 13 §3.2] "With the proposed model, the DM can know what attributes are more important for the prediction, what values of an attribute are positively or negatively associated to the prediction, and where the convexity and concavity of the function are changed").
 This motivation for combination also applies to the remaining claims which depend on this combination.